| Crates.io | iter-chunks |

 }

 This crate implements chunks without RefCell, so Chunks is both Send and Sync.
-As a price, Chunks cannot implement Iterator (which can be resolved later by GAT and LendingIterator).
+As a trade-off, Chunks cannot currently implement Iterator because the standard library still lacks a lending iterator abstraction, even though GAT is now stable.

 Contributions are welcome.